Colostomy: Types

-Colostomy surgery that is planned usually has a higher rate of long-term success than surgery performed in an emergency situation.
+Colostomy surgery that is planned (elective) generally has better outcomes than surgery performed in an emergency situation; a 2014 population-based study found complication rates of 37% for elective ostomy procedures compared with 55% for emergency cases.

 Duration

 A colostomy may be temporary; and reversed at a later date; or permanent.

 Alternatives

-This photo shows an adult male's ostomy opening and the correspoding surgical scar.
+This photo shows an adult male's ostomy opening and the corresponding surgical scar.

 Colostomy or ileostomy is now rarely performed for rectal cancer, with surgeons usually preferring primary resection and internal anastomosis, e.g. an ileo-anal pouch.
 In place of an external appliance, an internal ileo-anal pouch is constructed using a portion of the patient's lower intestine, to act as a new rectum to replace the removed original.

 Procedure

 Placement of the stoma on the abdomen can occur at any location along the colon, but the most common placement is on the lower left side near the sigmoid where a majority of colon cancers occur.
 Other locations include the ascending, transverse, and descending sections of the colon.